carbon-language/carbon-lang/docs/design/generics/details.md

     an [impl lookup](#impl-lookup) query in the same file, must be declared before the query.
 This can be done with a definition or a forward declaration.

+### Matching and agreeing

+Carbon needs to determine if two declarations match in order to say which definition a forward declaration corresponds to and to verify that nothing is defined twice.
+Declarations that match must also agree, meaning they are consistent with each other.

+Interface and named constraint declarations match if their names are the same after name and alias resolution.
+To agree:

+-   The introducer keyword or keywords much be the same.
+-   The types and order of parameters in the parameter list, if any, must match.
+    The parameter names may be omitted, but if they are included in both declarations, they must match.
+-   Types agree if they correspond to the same expression tree, after name and alias resolution and canonicalization of parentheses.
+Note that no other evaluation of type expressions is performed.

+Interface implementation declarations match if the type and interface expressions match:

+-   `Self` is considered to match its meaning in the scope it is used.
+So in `class MyClass { ... }`, `Self` is considered an alias for `MyClass`.
+-   If the type part is omitted, it is considered to match `Self` in the current context.
+-   Types match if they have the same name after name and alias resolution and the same parameters, or are the same type parameter.
+-   Interfaces match if they have the same name after name and alias resolution and the same parameters.
+Note that a named constraint that is equivalent to an interface, as in `constraint Equivalent { extends MyInterface; }`, is not considered to match.

+For implementations to agree:

+-   The presence of modifier keywords such as `external` before `impl` must match between a forward declaration and definition.
+-   If a both declarations include `where` clauses, that is neither use `where _`, they must match in that they produce the associated constants with the same values considered separately.

 ### Declaration examples